Events in 2023:

 Earthbags are a great medium for building strong, versatile, inexpensive structures.
 They can be used in applications that would be too moist for wood, cob, or strawbale.
 They can be used to build above and below ground houses, sheds, root cellars, stemwalls, greenhouses, walipinis, freestanding walls, cisterns, spring boxes, storm and emergency shelters, pools, steps, benches, and many, many other things.
 Earthbags are non-toxic, fireproof, bug-proof, mold-proof, rot-proof, bullet-proof, impact-resistant, and flood-proof.

 Are you interested in hosting a workshop or having help building your own earthbag tiny house, cabin, or other structure?
-Please contact Morgan using the form at the bottom of the page.
+Please contact Morgan using the contact form.

 Please watch this page and sign up for the email list to get the latest news and discounts on upcoming workshops and teaching tours.
 Morgan is also available for private workshops and sustainability consultations.